miurahr/bench-hash-performance/README.rst

 Test results
 ------------

-Mean time of each benchmark conditions.
+Mean time (ms) of each benchmark conditions.

-Mean time (ms)

 +---------------+-----------------+---------------------------------+
 |  test logic   |   simple        |      ctypes and memoryview      |